-The Regional Economic Development Council (REDC) initiative is a key component of Governor Andrew M. Cuomo's approach to State investment and economic development.
-In 2011, Governor Cuomo established 10 Regional Councils to develop long-term strategic plans for economic growth in their regions.
+The Regional Economic Development Council (REDC) initiative is a key component of New York State's approach to State investment and economic development.
+In 2011, the state established 10 Regional Councils to develop long-term strategic plans for economic growth in their regions.
 The Councils are public-private partnerships made up of local experts and stakeholders from business, academia, local government, and non-governmental organizations.

 The WNY region’s 2011 strategic plan, “A Strategy for Prosperity,” leverages the region’s strategic advantages in key industry sectors including advanced manufacturing, agriculture, bi-national logistics, energy, health & life sciences, higher education, professional services and tourism.
 The plan focuses on strategies that promote smart growth, prepare our workforce and foster a culture of entrepreneurship.

 The WNYREDC is composed of Allegany, Cattaraugus, Chautauqua, Erie and Niagara counties.